MatthewReid854/reliability/docs/How does Least Squares Estimation work.rst

 Non-linear least squares
 """"""""""""""""""""""""

-In the first example above, the CDF of the Weibull Distribution was able to be linearized without too much trouble into the form y=m.x+c.
+In the first example above, the CDF of the Weibull Distribution was able to be linearized without too much trouble into the form :math:`y=m.x+c`.
 Some distributions cannot be linearized.
 These include 3 parameter distributions (such as Weibull_3P) and distributions involving special functions (such as the Gamma and Beta Distributions).
 I encourage you to try this yourself using the equations for the CDF available `here <https://reliability.readthedocs.io/en/latest/Equations%20of%20supported%20distributions.html>`_.
 The Normal (and Lognormal) distributions can be linearized quite easily because there is an algorithm to compute the Normal CDF :math:`(\Phi)` as well as its inverse :math:`(\Phi^{-1})`.